nickchops/MarmaladeQuickBackButton/README.md

 Marmalade Quick Back Button Helper
 ==================================

-Helper function that adds a back button to a scene of a Marmalade Quick app
+Helper that adds a back button to a scene of a Marmalade Quick app

-The button can be a visual touch button and/or simply
+The button can be a visual touch button and/or simply provide support for the device's own physical or on-screen back button

 Functions: